 Also read: Where to Get Poke Bowls in Macau

-This article was originally written in February 2019 and updated by Ksenia Kuzmina in December 2020.
+This article was originally written in February 2019 and updated by Ksenia Kuzmina in December 2020 and in November 2021.